 A certificate of proficiency is awarded in Truck Driver Training.

 For requirements and further information concerning the certificates, see the sections pertaining to each department.

-REQUIREMENTS FOR A SECOND ASSOCIATE DEGREE OR SECOND CERTIFICATE
+REQUIREMENTS FOR A SECOND ASSOCIATE DEGREE OR SECOND CERTIFICATE of the second second

 Students receiving an AAS degree may then seek an AA degree.